iCog-Labs-Dev/MeTTa-AI-Assistant/Frontend/README.md

 - Suggestion cards for quick actions

 ### Model Management
-- Built-in models (no API key required)
-- Custom model addition
-- API key management
-- Model switching
+- **Single Default Model**: The application is configured with a single, default model to simplify the user experience.
+- **No API Key Required**: The default model does not require an API key.

 ### Settings
 - User profile management